 − St. Augustine

 Human culture has tended to encourage an unfounded sense of self-importance.
-But a practical religion or effective moral philosophy should inspire humility from even the self-perceived greatest.
+But a practical religion should inspire humility from even the self-perceived greatest.
 And there is nothing more humbling than seeing a larger picture of how everything might connect to everything else, and realizing that one’s relevance must involve everyone else.

 Indeed, you and I are nothing, and only with our species can we be something.
-If you seek greatness, then look up at the stars and let the majesty of God show you what it means to be truly relevant.
+If you seek greatness, then look up at the stars and let them show you what it means to be truly relevant.
 Real significance is about creating a world that is cherished by every descendant of humanity, and being part of an existence that sees eternity.
-In the cosmic perspective, true greatness arises from humility and kindness—these permit the unity and plasticity that enable our *survivability.
+In the cosmic perspective, true greatness arises from humility and kindness—these enable the unity and plasticity that offer any hope of us *surviving.
 The loss of this foundation is what brings power to corruption and society to ruin.

 “Meditate often on the interconnectedness and mutual interdependence of all things in the universe.” − Marcus Aurelius

-*The survival of humanity will require a willingness to cooperate (unity) and a willingness to change (plasticity).
-But survival fulfills its own requirements.
-It is the only concept that both necessitates and motivates such a willingness to help each other and evolve together.
-It both demands and inspires the best of us.
-Who knew that such a primitive idea, when considered in the context of infinity, could inspire from our nature such a beautiful harmony.
+*The survival of humanity (or any living system) will require a tendency or willingness to cooperate (unity), and a tendency and willingness to change (plasticity).
+But survival is a concept that fulfills its own requirements.
+It is the only concept that both necessitates and motivates such a tendency and willingness to cooperate and evolve together.
+It both demands and inspires our self-organization.
+Consider this concept of survival.
+Who knew that such a primitive idea, when considered in the context of infinity and love, could inspire from our seeming brokenness such a beautiful harmony.

 NEXT: The Human System | CONTENTS | ABOUT